 - Find the best mantras to suit your intention

-Before anything else, it’s important to figure out the reason you want to perform mantra meditation techniques.
-Do you want to maintain/regain your health or to connect spiritually?
+Before anything else, it’s important to acknowledge the reason you want to perform mantra meditation techniques.
+Do you want to maintain or regain your health or to forge a deeper spiritual connection?
 Knowing the best mantra for meditation can help to lower your blood pressure, reduce stress & anxiety and even bring positive relaxation.
 In this case, mantra meditation is another form of mindfulness practice.
 Rather than focusing on the breath, you focus on a word or phrase to calm your mind.
-In addition, it could help liberate your mind and let go of certain habits.
+In addition, it could help relax your mind and let go of certain habits.
 While many people chant the word Om or similar Sanskrit phrases, it is probably better to simply use a simple positive affirmation that has meaning to you.
 If your interest is in true spiritual meditation, it is imperative to find a genuine teacher who can guide you and not lead you astray.

 - Get comfortable